Not the plant you're looking for? Search over 300,000 plants

 tree fuchsia

-An upright, evergreen shrub or small tree to 2m tall.
-Its glossy, mid to dark green, elliptic leaves are up to 20cm long and arranged in whorls.
-Panicles of dark pink buds open to small, fragrant pinkish-purple flowers in summer, followed by dark purple to blue-black fruits
+A tender, evergreen shrub or small tree to 2m tall, with glossy, dark green, elliptic leaves are up to 20cm long and arranged in whorls.
+Panicles of dark pink buds open to small, single, fragrant pinkish-purple flowers in summer, followed by dark purple to blue-black fruits

 Synonyms